ignaaaam/complete-javascript-course/README.md

 # Complete JavaScript Course

 This repo contains starter files and final code for all sections and projects contained in the course.
+I took this course to refresh basic javascript knowledge that maybe i tought I already knew but needed to be improved & also to learn/master the advanced concepts of javascript (since lately I was more focused on PHP than JS and now I'm more focused on learning JS + React for the future)